 Note: Live will take a few moments to process all of this information.

 Playing the MIDI clip will trigger each chain in the Drum Rack in order, according to the timing information that you specified or that was embedded in the audio.
 This opens up many new editing possibilities, including:

 By default, your sliced MIDI data will form a chromatically-ascending “staircase“ pattern in order to trigger the correct chains in their original order.
 But you can create new patterns by simply editing the MIDI notes (see 10.4).
 You can achieve a similar effect by dragging the Drum Rack’s pads onto each other to swap their note mappings.

 12.1.2 Using Effects on Slices

 Because each slice lives in its own chain in the Drum Rack, you can easily process individual slices with their own audio effects.
-To process several slices with the same set of effects, multi-select their chains in the Drum Rack’s chain list and press CTRL-G(PC) / CMD-G(Mac) to group them to their own nested Rack.
+To process several slices with the same set of effects, multi-select their chains in the Drum Rack’s chain list and press CTRL-G(Win) / CMD-G(Mac) to group them to their own nested Rack.
 Then insert the effects after this new sub-Rack.